Dental Crowns in Woodstock, GA

 Yes.
 We take pride in making our crowns blend in naturally.
 We choose a shade that matches your adjacent teeth.
 For front teeth or visible areas, we may even do a custom shade analysis, sometimes having the lab technician evaluate to get it just right.
 If you plan to whiten your teeth, we’d actually do the whitening first (since crowns don’t bleach) and then match the new brighter shade.
 The goal is that once your crown is in place, it’s basically indistinguishable from a real tooth.

-A cracked or worn-down tooth doesn’t have to stay that way.
+A cracked or worn-down tooth does not have to stay that way.
 We partner with trusted labs to create crowns that fit right, look natural, and last.
 Most cases finish in two visits or less.

 Scroll to Top